-If you’re looking for domestically made underwear, check out my Made in USA Underwear article for a list of 20+ brands making underwear right here in America.
+If you’re looking for domestically made underwear, check out my Made in USA Underwear article for a list of 20+ brands making underwear here in America.

-Some links on this page provide me a commission at no additional cost to you.
+Some links on this page provide me with a commission at no additional cost to you.
 See my affiliate disclosures page for more info.